jokedurnez/validating-fmri/_episodes/01-introduction.md

 ### Recap: what is fMRI?

 MRI is an imaging technique, with which we can take scans of muscles, bones, brains,... fMRI is when we repeatedly take MRI scans of the brain.
-This allows us to see the brain _in action_ when it's performing tasks etc.
+This allows us to see the brain _in action_ when it's performing tasks or in rest etc.

 Imagine a subject listening to broadband noise for 15 seconds, and then listening to silence for 15 seconds, and repeat this for 10 times while taking brain scans every 3 seconds.
 Afterwards, we can compare the scans during silence with the scans during music, and end up with an image like the following from [Okada et al., 2013](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0068959).
 The brain image in the back is a structural MRI, the red blobs are the parts of the brain that show a significant difference between the two conditions.